26th Sunday in Ordinary Time Year B

 and make those hastening to attain your promises

-heirs to the treasure of heaven.
+heirs to the treasures of heaven.